Past Lab Members

 Ayse Turkoglu, BA Honours

-Ayse recently completed her final year of the Honours Psychology program at Concordia University.
+Ayse completed her final year of the Honours Psychology program at Concordia University.
 She joined the Lifespan Well-Being Laboratory in 2022 as a CUSRA student and continued on as a thesis student.
 Her honours thesis identified sources of stress for university students and their association with mental health.
 Her main research interests are mental health disorders and their treatments.
 Ayse began her Master's in Counselling Psychology at McGill University in Fall 2024.

 Constance Lefebvre, BA Honours

-Constance recently completed her final year of the Honours Psychology program at Concordia University.
+Constance completed her final year of the Honours Psychology program at Concordia University.
 Her honours thesis examined meaning-making in the context of the COVID-19 pandemic.
 Her research interests include the complex interplay between biological, psychological, and social factors in development.
 She aspires to become a trauma-informed psychologist, helping trauma survivors heal and recover from their experiences.

 Larbi Benallal, BA Specialization